 With the following characteristics, however, a card counter can expect to enjoy a rewarding career.

 Studying and Mastering Card Counting

 A professional card counter must be extremely proficient in the art of counting cards as the most basic requirement of all.
 He must be detail-oriented and skilled in every aspect of card counting while also being an expert in the various card counting systems, all at the same time.

 Bankroll Management like a Business Owner

-Experts often say that the two main tools a card counter has are brain and bankroll.
+Experts often say that the two main tools a card counter has are brain and blackjack bankroll.
 A professional card counter should ideally be able to manage their bankroll extremely well.
 It is not always the bankroll amount that matters but how well the money is being put to use for betting that makes a card counter earn more.
 Proper bankroll management and following a solid strategy allow you to increase your $100 to $1,000.